bucanero/apollo-vita/README.md

 3. Start your PSP game and let it load/save so the plugin can dump the key.
 4. Once the key has been dumped, Apollo will detect it, and use it as needed to decrypt, encrypt, apply patches, or rehash the PSP save.

-**Tip:** if you have PSP save keys, use Apollo's `Dump Key fingerprint` option on your PSP save, and then share the `fingerprints.txt` file so all these keys can be added to the next release.
+**Tip:** if you have PSP save keys, use Apollo's `Export Save-game Key` option on your PSP save, and then share the `gamekeys.txt` file so all these keys can be added to the next release.

 # Usage